DavideAlidosi/May9/ReadMe.txt

 Release Note
-Tested and develop on Autodesk Maya 2023, compatible with Autodesk Maya 2017.4 and above.
+Tested and develop on Autodesk Maya 2023, compatible with Autodesk Maya 2022 or newer.

 Licenses